paulosestini/Autoencoder/README.md

 3. The testing.py file gets a random sample from the testing dataset and plots an image similar to the one in the compression example, calculating the loss (Mean Squared Error) of the compression performed.
+4. The neuralnet file is the saved trained autoencoder.